heeropang/VirtualPullDown/README.md

    ```
 </details>

-Concatenated PAEs allow a quick comparison of PAE plots
+Running the script will produce concatenated PAE plot below, which allow a quick comparison of PAE plots

 ![PAE figure](./postprocessing/figures/Nm60_pae.png)

 <details>
-   <summary> And here </summary>
+   <summary> Click here </summary>
    ### Plot pTM and ipTM values

    The method `plot_ptm_iptm` fetches pTM and ipTM values from json files of ColabFold output and use gnuplot to plot the values.